apriltaoyvr/lenore-next/content/wiki/misc/how-to-participate-here-archive.md

 ---
 title: "How to Participate Here (Archive)"
-alias: "How to Participate Here (Archive)"
+aliases: "How to Participate Here (Archive)"
 description: Archive of the "How to Participate Here" page.
 The fundamentals are the same.
 ---